If you can't measure it, you can't manage it.

 The Greenhouse Gas Protocol establishes comprehensive global standardised frameworks to measure and manage greenhouse gas emissions from private and public sector operations and value chains.
 Emissions are broken down into three categories:

 Scope 1: Direct emissions This includes all direct greenhouse gas emissions from sources owned or controlled by the reporting company.
 An example is emissions directly created by manufacturing goods with fossil fuels and direct emissions from fossil fuels used in owned company vehicles.

 Scope 3: All other indirect emissions This includes emissions from sources that are not owned and not directly controlled by the reporting company.
-An example is emissions in the company's supply chain as well as emissions caused by vendors within the supply chain, outsourced activities, and from business travels and employee commutes.
+An example is emissions in the company's supply chain and emissions caused by vendors within the supply chain, outsourced activities, and from business travels, and employee commutes.

 There is nothing more helpful than learning from peers who are working on the same challenges as you.
 Join our community to see what others are doing and how they overcame struggles

 Our community reviews service providers that can help you to implement this action.
 Access a full database with reviews and detailed pricing information in our Knowledge Hub.